HowardMobileAppDev-Tracker/ToDo-Tracker/README.md

 - List the completed user stories from this unit
 - List any pending user stories / any user stories you decided to cut from the original requirements
+	- User can enable a reminder notification for a To-Do item (removed).

 [Add video/gif of your current application that shows build progress]
 <img src="YOUR_WIREFRAME_IMAGE_URL" width=600>